 Bison is our #10 food choice for men

-A four ounce serving of bison has about the same amount of protein as the same size portion of beef but with one third less calories and half the fat.
+A four ounce bison steak has about the same amount of protein as the same size portion of beef but with one third less calories and half the fat.
 So as far as meats go, it’s a good choice for getting men the protein they need for performance and sexual health.

-Is bison better for the environment?
+Is bison better than beef for the environment?

-However, an in-depth investigation into the issue in Modern Farmer concludes that, because modern American buffalo ranching is less impactful than modern cattle ranching practices, you are reducing your environmental impact by choosing bison over beef.
-And since the cost per pound of this game meat is significantly higher than the price of beef, you’re likely to consume less, further improving the environmental impact.
+However, an in-depth investigation into the environmental issue in Modern Farmer concludes that, because modern American buffalo ranching is less impactful than modern cattle ranching practices, you are reducing your environmental impact by choosing bison meats over beef.
+And since the cost per pound of this game meat is significantly higher than the price of beef, you’re likely to consume less, further improving the environmental impact of eating red meat.

-Some of our favorite recipes featuring bison:
+Some of our favorite bison recipes:

 10 Best Foods For Men